vmeazevedo/Cobol_Codes/README.md

 Hello, my name is Vinícius Azevedo.
 I currently live in São Paulo, Brazil.

-This repository aims to store some random codes that I am developing during my learning of the Cobol language.
+This repository aims to store some random codes that I am developing during my learning of mainframe.
 Feel free to use my codes are all open-source, if you can contribute with them also making some improvement would be of great value!

 You can contact me through the channels below: